-While it looks identical, the Sonos Sub has recently been given an upgrade to a new third-generation model.
+While it looks identical, the Sonos Sub was given an upgrade to a third-generation model.

 It is an extension of the Sonos Beam or Arc, and its intention is to add more depth to everything you hear by introducing more bass, offering a frequency response down to 25Hz.
-You will be able to stand the Sonos Sub upright or lay it flat and it features built-in rubber feet, as well as optional feet.
+You can stand the Sonos Sub upright or lay it flat and it features built-in rubber feet, as well as optional feet.

 Audio settings are automatically adjusted to balance the Sub and the paired Sonos component and like the rest of the Sonos system, the Sub can be controlled using the Sonos app and it will connect wirelessly to your home network so you can place it wherever you choose.

-The main differences between the new model and last generation is gen 3 comes with better processing, more memory and stronger wireless connectivity.
+The main differences between the lastes model and last generation is the gen 3 comes with better processing, more memory and stronger wireless connectivity.